Algorithmic Data Minimization for Machine Learning over Internet-of-Things Data Streams: Evaluation

 \textbf{Service recognition~\cite{10.1145/3487552.3487842,10.1145/3366704,liu2024serveflow}.} We aggregate three datasets of 23,487 flows in total as our service recognition task.
+The labels correspond to network application types, including video conferencing (e.g., Zoom, Google Meet), video streaming (e.g., YouTube, Twitch), and social media (e.g., Instagram, Facebook).
 In our primary model, those combined flows are categorized into 11 classes of applications.
 This dataset only comes in nPrint~\cite{nprint} sparse representations.